teddycheru/news_correlation_10ac_week0/README.md

 As you commence your work, focus on exploring the dataset to gain a deep understanding of its structure and contents.
 Attempt to answer various intriguing questions that arise during your exploration.

-For guidance on the specific questions to address, refer to the notebooks/parse_slack_data.ipynb notebook, where you'll find empty cells designed for your responses.
+For guidance on the specific questions to address, refer to the notebooks/parse_news_data.ipynb notebook, where you'll find empty cells designed for your responses.
 Utilize these cells to document your findings, insights, and any challenges encountered.

 Remember, this is an iterative process, and refining your code and analyses is a crucial part of the learning experience.
-Regularly post question on slack, and don't hesitate to reach out to tutors if you encounter difficulties.
+Regularly post question on news, and don't hesitate to reach out to tutors if you encounter difficulties.
 Best of luck with your exploration and analysis!

 ## Table of Contents